mozilla/mozpool/README.txt

 (use --verbose to see what it's up to - note that it's not too fast)

+Configuration should be based on the bmm/config.ini.dist template.
+The config can either be put in the `bmm/config.ini`, or anywhere else with $BMM_CONFIG giving the full path.

 To run the tests:

  * install mock